symfony/symfony-docs/quick_tour/the_architecture.rst

 Platform as a Service (PaaS) deployment systems as well as Docker.

 But setting environment variables while developing can be a pain.
-That's why your app automatically loads a ``.env`` file, if the ``APP_ENV`` environment variable isn't set in the environment.
+That's why your app automatically loads a ``.env`` file.
 The keys in this file then become environment variables and are read by your app:

 .. code-block:: bash